wikimedia/mediawiki-skins-Wisky/README.md

 Skin for MediaWiki

 ## Decription
 This skin is intended for MediaWiki 1.28.
-Graphic design was created by Lukas Kejha (http://www.lkgraphics.cz), code by Slepi (http://www.wikiskripta.eu/index.php/User:Slepi).

 ## Instalation
 * Make sure you have MediaWiki 1.28 installed.